tanjil-dev/tanjil-dev/README.md

 ###

 <h2 align="left">About me</h2>
-I have worked in the development realm for almost 2 years and have touched on various software stacks from frontend to backend development.
+I have worked in the development realm for over 3 years and have touched on various software stacks from frontend to backend development.
 I'm very passionate and in love with learning as well as developing software.

 <h2 align="left">Skills</h2>